 Elliot Goldenthal is known for his dissonant fragmented style, which tends to turn off listeners.
 However, I find Batman Forever to be a very good effort, not to mention the most thematically complex in the franchise.
 Dissonant Goldenthal trademarks are found all over the place, from the wailing French horns to the loud clangs.
 It is a score fully appropriate for the zany atmosphere of the film, with a myriad of styles ranging from traditional orchestral pieces to circus music to waltzes.

 Joel Schumacher initially wanted Goldenthal to reuse Danny Elfman’s famous Batman theme, but was convinced by the composer that such a theme would not work well in the more campy film.
 As a result we are given an equally good fanfare which provides much more interesting malleability, although the dark edge of Elfman’s work is somewhat lost.
 The new Batman theme appears in nearly every single track in a seemingly limitless number of variations.
 In fact, most of the themes are based around several short motifs, linking them all together in a complex web.
 For example, the Riddler’s four-note motif can also be found in Two-Face’s theme, and a three-note danger motif is found within several larger themes.
-It’s amazing how Goldenthal can be so intellectual for such a silly film.
+It’s amazing how Goldenthal can provide such intelligent writing for such a silly film.

 There are two notable secondary themes derived from the main theme.
-The first is a bombastic reworking amid a bunch of whirling and screeching strings and random jazzy sound effects labeled on track 11 as “Gotham City Boogie”.
+The first is a bombastic reworking amid a bunch of whirling and screeching strings and random jazzy sound effects labeled “Gotham City Boogie”.
 The second is a love theme with the end of the Batman theme put in (“Chase Noir”).
 The tragic background and stories of Batman and his newly-acquired sidekick Robin are provided with a melancholy piece.
 It appears on slow strings in the quiet “Pull of Regret” and has louder moments in “Under the Top” and “Spank Me!
 Overture”.
 Its best appearance is in ‘Under the Top” where it builds up to a loud climax and then subsides into tragedy.

 The villains get their own wide range of musical ideas.
 Two-Face is given a fairly long theme suitably played in two-note increments.
-It fails to convey the tragic nature of the comic’s character, but this is expected due to Tommy Lee Jones’ poor performance and the script’s propensity for one-liners.
+It fails to convey the tragic nature of the comic’s character, but this is expected due to Tommy Lee Jones’ poor performance and the script’s propensity for giving him comical one-liners.
 The highlight track for this theme is the waltzy “Two-Face Three-Step”.
 Jim Carrey’s wacky performance of the Riddler is backed by an equally absurd collection of music.
 Starting off with a descending four-note motif, Goldenthal puts it through so many variations and into so many melodies that it will take several listens to find all of its appearances.
 “Nygma Variations” is a six-minute suite for the Riddler which starts off with an ominous march and after a quiet bit of sci-fi theremin enters into a series of wacky electronic cues and the action version, which doubles the amount of notes in the theme in half the time.
-For moments underscoring the Riddler’s unstable emotional mind, Goldenthal uses discordant violin pieces and when the villain’s grand scheme reaches fruition uses a loud bombastic theremin.
+For moments underscoring the Riddler’s unstable emotional mind, Goldenthal uses discordant violin pieces and when the villain’s grand scheme reaches fruition a loud bombastic theremin.

 How does the album do as a listening experience?
 There are few quiet moments, although there is a five-minute interlude in the middle consisting of “Pull of Regret’ and “Mouth to Mouth Nocturne” (a very lovely piece).
 But the action, while very loud and furious, isn’t the type that you enjoy for rhythms and frantic pacing.
 Batman Forever benefits from its large number of themes and the seemingly endless number of variations they undergo.
 Batman Forever is not for everyone thanks to its loud, dissonant nature and has received plenty of flack from film score reviewers.
 In fact, it will downright annoy many of your friends.
 The score album is a little hard to buy, but if you like the music, get it before it becomes even more rare.
 Batman Forever, in my opinion, has about equal standing with Batman Returns and is the most complex bat-score ever made thus far.